imksmv/game-hub/README.md

 # Game-Hub

-**Game Hub is a video game discovery web app that helps you find new and interesting games to play.
-With Game Hub, you can search for games by platform, genre, and more.**
+A video game discovery web app that helps you find new and interesting games to play.
+Users can search directly or filter games by category, platform and relevance.
+Users are also provided with a detailed page for each game.

 ## Getting Started